fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 In other words, the Conley index of a critical cell of dimension ``k`` has Betti number ``\beta_k = 1``, while the remaining Betti numbers vanish.
-This is precisely the relative homology of a ``k``-dimensional sphere, relative to a point on the sphere.
+This is precisely the relative homology of a ``k``-dimensional sphere with respect to a point on the sphere.
 On the other hand, for the Conley index of the periodic orbit ``S_P`` one obtains: